deepakdogus/Hero_Traveler/README.md

 ### Mobile

-To run the app, we must copy the most recent files in `packages/shared` to the `pakckages/HeroTravelerMobile`...
+To run the app, we must copy the most recent files in `packages/shared` to `packages/HeroTravelerMobile`...

 ```bash
 cd packages/HeroTravelerMobile
 npm run share:watch
 ```

-...then run the app in the simulator:
+...then in a separate terminal tab run the app in the iOS simulator:

 ```bash
 cd packages/HeroTravelerMobile